Mercy201/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "chmod 007 hello" Command that sets the permission to the file hello as follow:  Owner: no permission at al1,Group: no permission at all, and Other users: all the permissions
-"chmod 753" Command that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello "chmod --reference=olleh hello" command that sets the mode of the file hello the same as olleh’s mode
+"chmod 753" Command that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello "chmod --reference=olleh hello" command that sets the mode of the file hello the same as olleh’s mode "chmod -R +X" Command that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.